rileylitchfield/VideoSync/README.md

   The extension computes an offset between Netflix's and YouTube's playback times and adjusts YouTube's timeline accordingly.

 - **Dynamic State Updates:**
-  Continuous monitoring of video state (current time, play/pause, seeking) on both platforms ensures up-to-date synchronization.
+  Continuous monitoring of video state (current time, play/pause, and seeking) on both platforms ensures up-to-date synchronization.

 ## How It Works